 Starling Bank Customer Reviews

 Starling Bank uses Trustpilot for its customer reviews and displays them on its website.
-It has four out of five stars based on more than 2,000 reviews and you can get a sense of the best and worst by going direct to its Trustpilot page.
-Most users like the budgeting tools and the free international transfers and withdrawals.
-A small proportion, 7% of reviews, described the bank’s service as bad, compared with 79% who deem it excellent.
-The main issues were concerns around payments being taken without permission and accounts not being closed when requested.
+It has 4.4 out of 5.0 stars based on more than 38,000 reviews and is rated as 'Excellent'.
+Most users like the budgeting tools and free international transfers and withdrawals.
+A small proportion, 11% of reviews, described the bank’s service as bad, compared with 76% who deemed it excellent.
+The main issues were concerns about payments being taken without permission and accounts not being closed when requested.